lewisPowers/LOBSTR/README.md

 # ___LOBSTR ASSETS___

-## Frontend program allows users to quickly generate a spreadsheet their assets
+## Frontend program allows users to quickly generate a spreadsheet of their assets

 - Get all your assets complied into a CSV-readable format